Fleet logo

 DigiCert

-To connect end users to Wi-Fi or VPN with DigiCert certificates, we'll do the following steps:
+The following steps show how to connect end users to Wi-Fi or VPN with DigiCert certificates.

 1. Log in to DigiCert One.